Milestone 6 – Export Finale | CA Devesh Thakur | eTaxSave

 • MSDS (for chemicals)

-• Phytosanitary Certificate (for agricultural goods)
+• Phytosanitary Certificate (agricultural goods)

-Step 7: Appointment of CHA / Freight Forwarder
+Appointment of CHA / Freight Forwarder

 A Customs House Agent (CHA) or Freight Forwarder is engaged to manage operational execution.
+The exporter provides all commercial and regulatory documents to the CHA.

 • Booking cargo space